Avaiga/taipy-doc/docs/manuals/about.md

 If you are just starting with Taipy, you may want to look at the [Getting Started document](../getting_started/installation.md) in order to see a complete example of a complete Taipy application, described step-by-step.

-## Taipy Core
+## Taipy Core - `taipy.core`

-The Taipy core package is a python library made to create complete back-end applications around decision-making algorithms.
+The `taipy.core^` package is a python library made to create complete back-end applications around decision-making algorithms.
 It provides the necessary tools to help data scientists transform their algorithms into a complete back-end application, so they can quickly and easily put it into their end user's hands.
 Thanks to Taipy core, data scientists are more autonomous.
 They can focus on their core skills: building the best algorithms to solve their